Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - HIV testing early in pregnancy is recommended as standard of care for all pregnant women in the United States (AII).

-- Repeat HIV testing in the third trimester should be considered for all HIV-seronegative pregnant women and is recommended for pregnant women who are at high risk of HIV infection (such as those with a known HIV-infected partner, personal or partner history of injection drug use, diagnosis with a sexually transmitted disease [STD], signs or symptoms of acute HIV infection or who reside in a high-prevalence area) (AIII).
+- Repeat HIV testing in the third trimester should be considered for all HIV-seronegative pregnant women and is recommended for pregnant women who are at high risk of HIV infection (AIII).

-- Rapid HIV antibody testing at the time of labor or delivery should be performed on women with undocumented HIV status, and intrapartum antiretroviral (ARV) prophylaxis should be initiated in those who test positive (AII).
+- Rapid or expedited HIV testing at the time of labor or delivery should be performed on women with undocumented HIV status; if results are positive, intrapartum and infant postnatal antiretroviral (ARV) prophylaxis should be initiated immediately, pending results of the confirmatory HIV antibody test (AII).

-- Women who have not been tested for HIV before or during labor should undergo rapid HIV antibody testing during the immediate postpartum period or their newborns should undergo rapid HIV antibody testing.
+- Women who have not been tested for HIV before or during labor should undergo rapid or expedited HIV testing during the immediate postpartum period or their newborns should undergo rapid HIV testing.
 If results in mother or infant are positive, infant ARV prophylaxis should be initiated as soon as possible and the mothers should not breastfeed unless confirmatory HIV antibody testing is negative (AII).

 - Results of maternal HIV testing should be documented in the newborn’s medical record and communicated to the newborn’s primary care provider (AIII).